-Have I mentioned that I froze a bunch tomatoes last spring?
+Have I mentioned that I froze a bunch of tomatoes last spring?

 Yeah, I know, I’ve mentioned it only a million times.
 Well, you should know, they’re gone now.
 I’ve used them all!
 My freezer has never felt so empty!